Regularity of velocity averages in kinetic equations with heterogeneity: The regularity estimate

-It remains to ensure that the exponents of all terms of the form $2^{-j(\cdots)}$ are negative and to clarify the admissible range for the integrability exponent $r> 1$.
-We do not claim that the resulting regularity exponent $\beta\in (0,\beta_0)$ is optimal---indeed, it is clearly suboptimal compared to what is known in the homogeneous setting (see, e.g., \cite{Lions:1994qy}).
-However, to the best of our knowledge, this is the first result addressing the heterogeneous case, and there are no existing results for direct comparison.
-For these reasons, we do not attempt to compute an explicit value for $\beta_0$, but rather emphasize that such a choice is indeed possible.
+It remains to ensure that all exponents in terms of the form $2^{-j(\cdots)}$ are negative and to specify the admissible range of the integrability exponent $r>1$ and the upper bound $\beta_0$ of the regularity parameter.
+We do not compute an explicit value of $\beta_0$ in all cases: $\beta_0$ will be determined explicitly for $p\ge 2$, whereas for $p<2$ only an explicit lower bound for $\beta_0$ is provided.